 Different Guns, Different Process

 Glock, Beretta, and SIG pistols fieldstrip easily and are not difficult to maintain.
 The AR-15 rifle is downright simple to maintain.
 Benelli self-loading shotguns are easy to fieldstrip.
-Powder ash and grit are easily blown out of an action if you do it properly.
+Powder ash and grit are easily blown out of the action, if you do it properly.

-Fieldstrip the firearm and spray from the top so that the liquid runs out the bottom.
+Fieldstrip the firearm and spray from the top, so the liquid runs out the bottom.
 Know your gun and its individual needs.
 As an example, stainless steel has larger pores and may not accept lubricant as well.

 Different types and amounts of lubricant are needed.
 A carry gun should have only a light amount of lubrication, just enough to ensure the firearm functions, but not so much that it attracts debris.
 If you are ready to fire 100 rounds in a pistol match, then more lubricant is needed to ensure you make it to the final stage without malfunctions.

 Gun Cleaning Tools